This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 1. 5 minutes: Homemade Chai Masala for Chai Latte

-Make this quick & easy Chai Masala, place in a pretty jar with some green cardamom pods (if you can get them, otherwise just skip them) and some cinnamon sticks.
-Tack on a note with instructions for making Chai Latte and you’re all set!
+Make a quick & easy Chai Masala, place in a pretty jar with some green cardamom pods (if you can get them, otherwise just skip them) and some cinnamon sticks.
+Include a note with instructions for making Chai Latte and you're all set!

 2. 5 minutes: Festive Tea Blend